xebialabs-community/xld-azure-app-services-plugin/README.md

 ## Features ##

-* Supports the discovery of resource groups and web apps for a given subscription
+* Supports the discovery of resource groups, service plans and web apps for a given subscription
 * Supports Azure Web App deployments
 	* Application Settings
 	* Connection Strings